scampion/swh-index-server/README.md

 The solution:
 -------------

-You can download the latest SWH dump "The Software Heritage Graph Dataset" (here for example : https://zenodo.org/record/2583978) and run you own and dedicated HTTP service.
+You can download the latest SWH dump "[The Software Heritage Graph Dataset](https://zenodo.org/record/2583978)" and run you own and dedicated HTTP service.

 But, it's huge.
 Indeed, 9 billions files, 20 bytes per sha1 : 180GB